-Rockstar Bride Cardigan Castle Wedding – what I love about wedding photography is the opportunity to travel to places I’ve never been to.
-I have a young family and travelling to weddings would take me away from my precious family time, so I choose the weddings I shoot based on whether I’d like to travel there with my family and make a small holiday out of it.
-When I was given the opportunity to shoot Morgan and Josh’s wedding in Cardigan – Wales I jumped at the chance! we had no idea how to get to the location and more importantly the reception venue.
+Rockstar Bride Cardigan Castle Wedding – what I love about wedding photography is the opportunity to travel.
+When I was given the opportunity to shoot Morgan and Josh’s wedding in Cardigan – Wales I jumped at the chance!
 The bride and groom were swimming to the ceremony.
 Wait.
 What?
 Yes you heard that right, swimming, more on that later.
 And the ceremony was at Cardigan Castle.
-My husband, my 4 year old and my 4 month old baby travelled by train, bus, taxi and lord knows what else to get there.
-It took us 2 days.
-We did lots of lovely things to make the trip memorable like stopping at Fishguard for lunch and photos and staying at a wonderful b&b called Bethsaida in Dogmaels, Pembrokeshire.
-We had a very very comfortable stay at this sympathetically renovated Chapel run coincidently by a couple who used to live not far from us in Reading!
+I managed to pack in a lot of memorable things such as stopping at Fishguard for lunch and photos and staying at a wonderful b&b called Bethsaida in Dogmaels, Pembrokeshire.
+I had a very very comfortable stay at this sympathetically renovated Chapel run coincidently by a couple who used to live not far from us in Reading!
 That evening my family and I joined the locals at a cool little place called PizzaTipi , where we sat around a large fire drinking local ales and eating wood fired pizza, our little boy was in his element.

 Moments later everyone was out of the water, shivering in the boat house drinking tea and scoffing delicious flapjacks.
-The bride casually made her way to Cardigan castle to get ready in the most relaxed way I’ve ever seen.
+The bride casually made her way to Cardigan castle to get ready.
 The ceremony was small and beautiful, the bride and groom looked like best friends in love.
-It reminded me a lot of my own wedding day.
-Morgan looked beautiful and so happy, Josh looked like the luckiest man alive.
+Morgan looked beautiful.
 The reception was at a farm a car journey away, again it was a very relaxed party rather than a formal event.
-I managed to steal the couple away for 10 mins or so to do a couple of portraits in the old cow sheds before going off to enjoy a glass of Prosecco myself (by invitation of course!).
+I managed to steal the couple away for 10 mins or so to do a couple of portraits in the old cow sheds.